zizitizi/lpic1/S10S11git.md

 git remote --delete

-in gitlab we can use miror feature to backup our local gitlab repo to online githaub account
+in gitlab we can use miror feature to backup our local gitlab repo to online githaub account. so in your gitlab go to pojectsetting
+  >repository>Mirroring repositories   - add githuburl with token

 # Azure